-Studies of dental and orofacial athletic injuries are reported throughout the medical and dental literature.^{12,13} A review of literature published over the past 20 years showed that the injury rate varied greatly depending on the size of the sample, the sample's geographic location, the ages of the participants, and the specific sports involved in the study.^{12,13} Although the statistics vary, many studies reported that dental and orofacial injuries occurred regularly and concluded that participation in sports carries a considerable risk of injury.^{5,12-15}
+Studies of dental and orofacial athletic injuries are reported throughout the medical and dental literature.15-18 Injury rates vary greatly depending on the size of the sample, the sample's geographic location, the ages of the participants, and the specific sports involved in the study.15-18 Rates of traumatic dental injuries also differ in regards to the athlete's level of competition; less-professional athletes exhibit a higher prevalence of sports-related injuries.
+The highest incidence of sports-related dental injuries has been demonstrated in 15-to 18-year-old-males.
+Although the statistics vary, many studies reported that dental and orofacial injuries occurred regularly and concluded that participation in sports carries a considerable risk of injury.15,16,19,20

 Consequences of orofacial trauma for children and their families are substantial because of potential for pain, psychological effects, and economic implications.
-Children with untreated trauma to permanent teeth exhibit greater impacts on their daily living than those without any traumatic injury.^{16,17} The yearly costs of all injuries, including orofacial injuries, sustained by young athletes have been estimated to be as high as 1.8 billion dollars.4 The National Youth Sports Safety Foundation in 2005 estimated the cost to treat an avulsed permanent tooth and provide followup care is between \$5000 and \$20,000 over a lifetime.18 Traumatic dental injuries have additional indirect costs that include children's hours lost from school and parents' hours lost from work, consequences that disproportionately burden lower income, minority, and non-insured children.19-22
+Children with untreated trauma to permanent teeth exhibit greater impacts on their daily living than those without any traumatic injury.
+The yearly costs of all injuries, including orofacial injuries, sustained by young athletes have been estimated to be as high as 1.8 billion dollars.
+Significant costs can accrue over a patient's lifetime for restorative, endodontic, prosthodontic, implant, or surgical treatment(s) resulting from dentoalveolar trauma.
+Traumatic dental injuries have additional indirect costs that include children's hours lost from school and parents' hours lost from work, consequences that disproportionately burden lower income, minority, and non-insured children.23-26

-The majority of sport-related dental and orofacial injuries affect the upper lip, maxilla, and maxillary incisors, with 50-90% of dental injuries involving the maxillary incisors.^{5,12,13,23} Use of a mouthguard can protect the upper incisors.
-However, studies have shown that even with a mouthguard in place, up to 25% of dentoalveolar injuries still can occur.24
+The majority of sport-related dental and orofacial injuries affect the upper lip, maxilla, and maxillary incisors, with 50 to 90 percent of dental injuries involving the maxillary incisors.
+Use of a mouthguard can protect the upper incisors.
+However, studies have shown that even with a mouthguard in place, up to 25 percent of dentoalveolar injuries still can occur.

 Identifying patients who participate in sports and recreational activities allows the healthcare provider to recommend and implement preventive protocols for individuals at risk for orofacial injuries.
 In 2000, a predictive index was developed to identify the risk factors involved in various sports.
-This index is based upon a defined set of risk factors that predict the chance of injury including demographic information (age, gender, dental occlusion), protective equipment (type/usage), velocity and intensity of the sport, level of activity and exposure time, level of coaching and type of sports organization, whether the player is a focus of attention in a contact or noncontact sport, history of previous sports-related injury, and the situation (eg, practice vs game).^{15,25} Behavioral risk factors (eg, hyperactivity) also have been associated significantly with injuries affecting the face and/or teeth.26
+This index is based upon a defined set of risk factors that predict the chance of injury including demographic information (age, gender, dental occlusion), protective equipment (type/usage), velocity and intensity of the sport, level of activity and exposure time, level of coaching and type of sports organization, whether the player is a focus of attention in a contact or noncontact sport, history of previous sports-related injury, and the situation (e.g., practice vs game).
+Behavioral risk factors (e.g., hyperactivity) also have been associated significantly with injuries affecting the face and/or teeth.

-The frequency of dental trauma is significantly higher for children with increased overjet and inadequate lip coverage.^{27,28} A dental professional may be able to modify these risk factors.
-Initiating preventive orthodontic treatment in early- to middlemixed dentition of patients with an overjet >3 mm has the potential to reduce the severity of traumatic injuries to permanent incisors.27
+The frequency of dental trauma is significantly higher for children with increased overjet and inadequate lip coverage.
+A dental professional may be able to modify these risk factors.
+Initiating preventive orthodontic treatment in early- to middle-mixed dentition of patients with an overjet greater than three millimeters has the potential to reduce the severity of traumatic injuries to permanent incisors.